rainaarya/Refresher_Module_OS/Assignment3/README.txt

 This question has no Subparts.
 The C file name for the same is 'a3q4.c' and the executable file name is 'a3q4'

+To compile explicitly use 'gcc a3q4.c -o a3q4' and run using ./a3q4

 The program asks the user which sort function is to be performed and sorts the array inputted by the user using the specified sorting function.